Moving Frozen Food in Florida? Here’s How to Beat the Heat

 One of the simplest yet effective tricks is to pre-freeze your food for several days before moving.
 The goal is to ensure everything is as cold as possible before entering the cooler.
 Frozen food stays frozen longer than refrigerated items, and giving your food extra time in the freezer solidifies this benefit.

-The extra chill will buy you time, especially when dealing with Florida’s high humidity.
+The extra chill will buy you time, especially when packing for Miami’s year-round sunshine and humidity.
 Pre-freezing can add hours to your food’s frozen lifespan even if you’re only moving across town.
 And with the unpredictable nature of Florida weather, every bit of cold helps.
-Local movers in Florida suggest this as a key tip when moving frozen items on a hot day.

 How Can You Keep Frozen Food Safe in Traffic?